kasperpeulen/euclidthegame/README.md

 ===============

 © Kasper Peulen 2014
+You can make a local copy of this game, but you are not allowed to publish it on your own public website.
+You can use the geogebra javascript template that I wrote, and make your own geogebra applets with it.
 Feel free to contribute to this project by fixing issues or by creating new levels.

 I think I should admit that I'm not a professional game developer.
 A year ago I posted the idea for this game at stackexchange: